-- 1 From the File menu, open a new form using one of the following methods: - Click the drop-down arrow next to the New Defect button on the Toolbar.
+- Click the drop-down arrow next to the New Defect button on the Toolbar.
 If you or your Administrator has changed your Favorite Types list, it may not be displayed.
-In this case, use the Toolbar's New Item drop-down list to select the appropriate form. - ◇ Open the Item Browser (see "Working With the Item Browser" on page 25 for more information), right-click on a applicable item, and select the New optionname from the shortcut menu ("Opening New Project Using the Item Browser" on page 41).
+In this case, use the Toolbar's New Item drop-down list to select the appropriate form. - Open the Item Browser (see "Working With the Item Browser" on page 25 for more information), right-click on a applicable item, and select the New optionname from the shortcut menu ("Opening New Project Using the Item Browser" on page 47).